gtm-templates-knowit-experience/sgtm-ga4-ecom-item-list-promo-attribution/README.md

 ### Item List Implementation

-The following Events should have Item Lists implemented.
+The following Events should have Item List implemented.
 The rest of the ecommerce Events will read the Item List data from this Template.
 *	[view_item_list](https://developers.google.com/analytics/devguides/collection/ga4/reference/events#view_item_list)
 * [select_item](https://developers.google.com/analytics/devguides/collection/ga4/reference/events#select_item)
 * [add_to_cart](https://developers.google.com/analytics/devguides/collection/ga4/reference/events#add_to_cart)

 Implementing Item List for the **add_to_cart** Event has though an exception.
 Item Lists should only be implemented if the Item is added to cart directly from an Item List.

-You should never implement an Item List if the Item is added to cart from the product page itself, ie. using “Product Page” as in Item List.
-The reason for this is that this will overwrite the Item List the user arrived from (ex. a “Related Product” list), and you will not be able to tell how well the “Related Product” list is working in terms of sales.
+You should never implement a **Product Page Item List**.
+The reason for this is that this will overwrite the Item List the user arrived from (ex. a “Related Products” list), and you will not be able to tell how well the “Related Products” list is working in terms of sales.

 ## Attribution explained